Realizability of tropical pluri-canonical divisors: Tropical k -Hodge bundle

 A \emph{(vertex) weighted graph} is a graph $G$ together with a map $g : V \to \bN$.
 The weighted graph is called \emph{stable} if for each vertex $v \in V$ the stability condition

 holds.
 The \emph{genus} of a weighted graph is defined to be

 where $b_1(G)$ is the first Betti number of $G$. \end{mydef}

 A \emph{tropical curve} is a connected weighted metric graph $\Gamma$ given by the data of a graph $G$, vertex weights $g : V \to \bN$ and edge lengths $l : E \to \bR_{>0}$.
 We call $g(v)$ the genus of the vertex $v$.
 The topological realization of $\Gamma$ is the metric space obtained by gluing real intervals $[0, l(e)]$ for every edge and $[0, \infty)$ for every leg according to adjacency in $G$.
 Any weighted graph $(G', g')$ giving rise to the same topological realization is referred to as a \emph{model} for $\Gamma$.
 Note that every stable tropical curve has a unique minimal model in the sense of minimal number of edges and vertices.
 We will usually not distinguish between topological realization and minimal model.
+The \emph{genus} of $\Gamma$ is defined to be the genus of any model (there is no dependence on this choice) and is denoted $g(\Gamma)$.
+The tropical curve $\Gamma$ is called \emph{stable} if its minimal model is stable.